Skip to main content

 And while you can charge an electric vehicle using a standard domestic 3-pin socket, it will take significantly longer to do so (x3 times the duration of most home chargers).
 We also do not recommend plugging your EV cable into a domestic extension cable and only plug into a wall socket.

-Our recommendation is to install a home charger if you have a driveway, garage of offroading parking as this is by far the most convenient way to charge your EV.
+• Install a home charger if you have a driveway, garage or off-road parking as this is by far the most convenient way to charge your EV.

 Charging Hub NEC 2023